MichelleCoffey/A_Moveable_Feast_Shanghai/README.md

  * My Mentor, Allen Thomas Varghese is a great help.

  * Tutors at Code Institute are great guiding hand.
 They do not give you the answer but ask the right questions to lead you down the correct path.
 It also helps build confidence.

+ * Anne Greaves and Code Institute for a comprehensive guide to writing README.md.
+The template was taken from the Code Institute Guide to writing README and how to write Markdown.

+ * Alex Harvey, a guide to writing a table of contents in gitpod.

+#### Code

+* The alert as an idea was a nod to the whiskey drop site we developed via code institute.
+  When researching other food tour companies I also noticed some had considered Covid19 and their business so thought it was appropriate to add a pdf to guide the user to policy and also a QR code that could be used as a means of registration.
+My limitations means I was unable to fully add this to the site.
+One such website was untour foodtour that had an alert for it's cutomers.

+* The Navbar was found while researching Bootstrap and was used because it was responsive and would help with making my site first.
+I did have to overide some elements as is mentioned in the bugs section.

+* The footer was learned from the Love running mini project but was again adapted for my own needs.